Mattia-Scarpa/RL-TD3-Continuous-Control/Report.md

 ![Reward per Episode Plot - Training](training_scores.png)
 ![Reward per Episode Plot - Validation](test_scores.png)

-In conclusion we tested the trained agent and observed that on average it was able to obtain an average reward of $xx.xx$!
+In conclusion we tested the trained agent and observed that on average it was able to obtain an average reward of $34.50$!

 ### Future Implementation